 - Following cars too closely

 After police stop a driver, they may issue tests at the side of the road to confirm their suspicion of DUI.
-These tests may include hand-eye coordination tests.
-Depending on the suspect’s performance, he or she may be arrested and taken to the police station to blow on an Intoxilyzer 8000, the only machine whose results may be used as evidence in court.
+These tests may include hand-eye coordination tests and field sobriety tests.
+Depending on the suspect’s performance, they may be arrested and taken to the police station to blow on an Intoxilyzer 8000, the only machine whose results may be used as evidence in court.

-How People Get a DUI with a BAC Below 0.08
+How People Get a DUI with a BAC Below the Legal Limit

-Additionally, if you blow close to 0.08, you will likely get a DUI.
-The prosecutor can argue that because your BAC was almost 0.08, it was above the legal limit before the officer stopped you.
-This is an argument that an experienced DUI lawyer in West Palm Beach can challenge.
+Additionally, if you blow close to 0.08, there is a possibility of being charged with a DUI.
+Prosecutors may argue that your BAC was above the legal limit before the officer stopped you.
+However, this is not definitive, and a skilled DUI lawyer in the West Palm Beach area can challenge such claims effectively.

-Where to Find Strong DUI Defense in West Palm Beach
+Where to Find an Experienced DUI Defense Attorney in Palm Beach County

 When your future is on the line because of an alcohol offense, you should only rely on an attorney who has proven himself in court.
-You can find this attorney who has more than 30 years of experience, Criminal Defense Attorney Brian Gabriel, who has provided competent legal defense for people facing alcohol charges in Palm Beach and surrounding counties.
-Attorney Brian P. Gabriel has vast experience in the functions of BAC tests and extensive knowledge on issues regarding the Intoxilyzer 8000.
+A DUI conviction can lead to a permanent criminal record, affecting various aspects of your life.
+Criminal Defense Attorney Brian Gabriel has more than 30 years of experience providing competent legal defense for people facing alcohol charges in West Palm Beach and surrounding areas.
+He will handle your case using all the knowledge and skills developed over the span of his career.
+Additionally, he has vast experience in the functions of BAC tests and extensive knowledge of issues regarding the Intoxilyzer 8000, making him well-versed in handling DUI cases.

-When you discuss your case with attorney Brian Gabriel, he can dive into the facts and find weaknesses in the prosecution’s case against you.
+When you discuss your case with Criminal Defense Attorney Brian Gabriel, he will dive into the facts and find potential weaknesses in the prosecution’s case against you.
 In some cases, it may be possible to have your charge dismissed before appearing in court.
-For a free case review, call Brian Gabriel at 561-622-5575 or complete a contact form.
+For some first-time offenders and all repeat offenders, an ignition interlock device may be required, which prevents the vehicle from starting if alcohol is detected.
+Start with a free consultation today by calling (561) 622-5575.
+You can also complete an online contact form to learn more.